 Occasionally, you may hear about debit card fraud.
 You should know that in the United States, the source of most debit card compromise and subsequent fraud occurs through merchant systems.
 These include retailers, online vendors, restaurants, convenience stores, gas stations and national payment processors.
 When events like these are detected by VISA® and other financial networks, banks and merchants are notified so that immediate action can be taken to protect accounts that may be at risk.
-Community Bank, N.A. and other banks, in turn, notify customers whose cards may be affected.
+Community Bank and other banks, in turn, notify customers whose cards may be affected.
 To protect our customers, we take a very conservative approach.
 After attempting to contact customers to let them know of the potential compromise, we may also close the cards that are at risk and issue replacements as necessary.

 To ensure you are promptly notified of fraudulent activity when it happens, please make sure your contact information on file with the bank is current—especially home, business and cell phone numbers.

 Also, please note that we will never ask you for personal information, such as your account numbers, PIN or social security number.
 If you are suspicious about an email, phone call or text message you receive, please call the toll-free number on the back of your debit card.

 As the financial industry and law enforcement work to minimize these occurrences, you should also be aware that:

 - Where a merchant or VISA® network breach results in an instance of actual fraud, in accordance with our standard practices and federal law, and through our partnership with VISA®, we have a zero-liability policy that protects all of our debit card customers.

 - As long as we are notified by customers according to their agreement, no Community Bank customer will suffer a loss as a result of any such fraudulent card activity.